gonzalober/grad-tech-test-python/README.md

 please do not fork it!

 ## Setup
 install yarn or npm globally

 run `yarn` or `npm install`

 ## Challenge
-Write some code to implement the function `createMenuData`
+The function `createMenuData` in [gradTest.test.js](gradTest.test.js) is left without an implementation.
+In the same file, you'll be able to find input data and expected output, update the function so that the test passes.

-Use the test runner `jest` to run the `gradTest.test.js`
+Update the repository to be able to run the test in the file, it's executed using the `jest` runner with `yarn` or `npm` as per your preference.

 Commit your changes and push them up to your own git repositry!
 Once done, link us the URL of your solution